jay-pm/Database-SQL/README.md

 Each row, or record, of a table contains information about a single entity.
 For example, in a table representing employees, each row represents a single person.
 Each column, or field, of a table contains a single attribute for all rows in the table.

 A query is a request for data from a database table (or combination of tables).
+For adding comment in SQL, use --

 ### 1. Selecting columns